zentri/zentriospy/README.md

 ```

-This opens an interactive console similar to a ZentriOS serial terminal connection.
+This opens an interactive console similar to a Gecko OS serial terminal connection.
 Issue commands and view the responses.
 For example:

 ```
 .../gecko_ospy>python gecko_ospy.py mymodule